-Smeed hits first ever century in Hundred
+Sensational Smeed hits first ever century in The Hundred

-The Hundred: Will Smeed hits competition's first century for Birmingham Phoenix against Southern Brave
+The Hundred: Will Smeed hits competition's first century for Birmingham Phoenix

 Last updated on .From the section The Hundred